azurecitadel/azurecitadel.github.io/workshops/vdc/setup.md

 az group deployment create --name VDC-Create --resource-group VDC-Hub --template-uri $master --verbose
 ```

 The template deployment process will take approximately 45 minutes.
 You can monitor the progress of the deployment from the portal (navigate to the *VDC-Hub* resource group and click on *Deployments* at the top of the Overview blade).
-Alternatively, open up another Cloud Sgell session and use the CLI to monitor the template deployment progress as follows:
+Alternatively, open up another Cloud Shell session and use the CLI to monitor the template deployment progress as follows:

 ```bash
 az group deployment list -g VDC-Hub -o table